About B.C.'s Justice System

 The B.C. government is working to create a transparent justice system capable of delivering timely, well-balanced services.
 As part of this effort, the Ministry of Justice is making data about the justice system available publicly through this website.

-The Ministry of Justice often consults with British Columbians on legislation and policy.
+The Ministry of Attorney General often consults with British Columbians on legislation and policy.
 One method is to publish a discussion paper with an invitation to the public to respond.
 Another means is to use an online survey to solicit input.
 Public feedback is important because it helps government shape new laws and policies.